 SELECTIVE FOCUS - Employing shallow depth of field through the use of a wide aperture so that the subject is isolated from its surroundings because the surroundings are not in focus.

-SELFIE or SELFY - A photographic self portrait usually taken at arm’s length, or one’s own reflection photographed in a mirror.
-Selfies are commonly taken by teen-aged girls.
+SELFIE or SELFY - A photographic self portrait usually taken with a hand-held camera - often a cell phone camera - at arm’s length, or one’s own reflection photographed in a mirror.

 SELF-TIMER - Mechanism that can be set to automatically release the shutter following a timed delay, usually covering a delay range of up to 10 seconds.
 Its principal use occurs when the photographer wishes to be included in the picture, but it is also useful in avoiding camera movement or vibration during time exposures.(Also known as “Delayed action”)